scot-taylor-ibm/compare-comply/getting-started.md

 ### Other arrays
 {: #other_arrays}

 The following arrays provide useful information about the input document.
-Each of the arrays contains zero or more objects that list the `text` in which the information was identified and the `location` of that text as defined by the text's `begin` and `end` indexes.
+Each of the arrays contains zero or more objects that list the `text` in which the information was identified, the confidence level of the identification (`High`, `Medium`, or `Low`), the `location` of that text as defined by the text's `begin` and `end` indexes, and a list of `provenance_ids`, which are hashed values that you can send to IBM to provide feedback or receive support.

   - The `effective_dates` array lists any effective dates that are identified in the input document.
   - The `contract_amounts` array lists monetary amounts that are specified by the input document.
   - The `termination_dates` array lists the input document's termination dates.
+  - The `contract_types` array lists the input document's contract types.

 ## Next steps
 {: #next_steps}